 Finding New Members

 Part of sustaining a support group is recruiting new members.
-Over time your group will naturally change, especially if it provides support for families who have children in a specific age group or families going through a particular experience, like a child with a new diagnosis or a child starting school.
+Over time, your group will naturally change, especially if it provides support for families who have children in a specific age group or families going through a particular experience, like a child with a new diagnosis or starting school.
+Whatever your group’s focus, try some of these ideas to get the word out:

 Sustaining a Virtual Support Group